 Once cash flow from operations has been derived, we then divide it by the total net income for the entity.
 The calculation is:

-Cash flow from operations ÷ Net income
+Cash flow from operations ÷ Net income = Operating cash flow ratio

 The cash flows from ancillary activities are excluded from this calculation.
-If ancillary cash flows were to be included with operating cash flows, it would imply that the entity is relying on non-core activities to support its core activities.
+If ancillary cash flows were to be included in operating cash flows, it would imply that the entity is relying on non-core activities to support its core activities.
 Ideally, the ratio should be fairly close to 1:1.
 A much smaller ratio indicates that a business is deriving much of its cash flow from sources other than its core operating capabilities.

 Example of the Operating Cash Flow Ratio